 What is CFA?

-- As one of the toughest financial credentials, it has one of the lowest passing rates, which clearly shows the kind of dedicated effort required to earn the credentials.
+- One of the most challenging financial credentials has one of the lowest passing rates, which shows the kind of dedicated effort required to earn the credentials.

-- Do have a look at more details on CFA Exam guide
+- Do have a look at more details on the CFA Exam guide.

 What is CFQ?